Menu

 Lung cancer can make it difficult to swallow as well as create a feeling that something is caught in your throat.

-This can point to inflammation of the esophagus, also known as dysphagia – a fatal warning sign as patients who display this symptom are at an increased risk of dying.
+This can point to inflammation of the esophagus, also known as dysphagia – a fatal warning sign, as patients who display this symptom are at an increased risk of dying.

 Respiratory illness